NEW YORK — They are CPR heroes, albeit modest ones.

 It was less than two weeks after Anthony learned CPR at International Community High School that he was able to put what he learned into action, just a block from school and east 140th street and Brook Avenue.

-Anthony showed PIX11 how he got down on his knees, did 30 compressions, then mouth to mouth, then 30 more compressions until EMS arrived.
+Anthony showed how he got down on his knees, did 30 compressions, then mouth to mouth, then 30 more compressions until EMS arrived.

-And while Anthony and Oscar don’t know the name of the man he saved, they’ve gotten awards and accolades from the American Heart Association who pushed for 15 years for All high school students to be taught CPR.
+And while Anthony and Oscar don’t know the name of the man he saved, they’ve gotten awards and accolades from the American Heart Association who pushed for 15 years for all high school students to be taught CPR.

 And for Anthony and Oswaldo, just knowing they saved a life is so satisfying.

-“I feel very proud,” Anthony told PIX11.
+“I feel very proud,” said Anthony.